This article is part of The Ascender, the Highrise platform for articles and resources.

 Get-To-Know-You Questions About Workplace Habits or Preferences

-Questions about workplace habits or preferences can be vital in understanding your employees or colleagues.
-This way, management can learn ways to improve performance and loyalty.
+Questions about workplace habits are preferences can be vital in understanding your employees.
+This way, the management can learn ways of improving performance and loyalty.
 Some sample questions include:

 • What's your preferred method of communication for work-related matters?